Michael-Ian/Michael-Ian.github.io/index.md

 ### Current job

-I currently work at iDiv, the German Biodiversity Synthesis Center, as a Scientific programmer.
-In [Jon Chase's group][chaselab]:
+I currently work at iDiv, the German Biodiversity Synthesis Center in [Jon Chase's group: Biodiversity Synthesis][chaselab].

+As a Scientific programmer:

 1. I extract, aggregate, restructure, check and standardise data from the literature
 2. I assist colleagues with R problems
 3. I implement and encourage scientific software reproducibility practices, notably containerisation and automatic testing
-4. I frequently talk about how indispensable is the [`renv`][renv] package
+4. I frequently talk about how great is the [`renv`][renv] package
 5. I use all of the above to build and grow research compendia extracting, restructuring, standardising and checking data in a documented and reproducible environment, publishing and archiving code and data
 6. I write monthly newsletters to my colleagues which you can find [here][link_to_tech_news]
 7. I occasionally build a package of functions used for a specific project such as the [`sRealmTools`][gh_srealmtools] package or [`BioTIMEr`][gh_biotimer]